Calc1te/GRP2025/bid02.md

 Our team also includes members with strong programming and software engineering backgrounds, allowing us to design and implement an efficient, AI-assisted video translation system that delivers natural and accurate multilingual outputs.

+## Team Member Profile

+- Ding Shao: Completed the **UI/UX Design and Interactive Systems Program** at the National University of Singapore (NUS) School of Computing, has hands-on experience on software engineering and user experience design.
+Has formal experience in machine learning and data processing.
+- Xiaoyan Gong: Member of a Youtuber's official translator team, experienced with using AI to translate and re-dub videos.
+Could give out suggestions in multiple aspects including the automation of video processing and choosing which AI framework to use.
+- Xuanchen Qian: Has foundational experience with AI model implemention in computer vision, could provide insight in video postprocess such lip synchronization.
+- Yijun Sun: Awarded third prize in the Dimension Cup National Mathematical Modeling Competition, capable for forming mathematical model for this project.
+- Yiqi Cheng: Has hands-on experience with Python and AI model implementation through participation in the FURP project.
+Demonstrates strong analytical thinking, adaptability, and an ability to apply algorithm strategies to practical applications.

 ---

 ## **Initial Project Ideas**